Q: The Scottsdale brand has historically been successful, so why change now?

-Q: Will the new ad campaign only appeal to Millennials?
+Q: Does the ad campaign only appeal to millennials?

-A: The new brand and ad campaign have been designed so that we can speak to three important audiences: Active Singles (19-34 years old), Young Families (35-50 years old) and Carefree Couples (51-69 years old).
-Through target audience profiles, we are able to shift key messaging in order to best speak to each group, taking into account age, household income, traveling habits, the tone of our messaging, and the catalyst for their vacation decisions.
+A: The brand and ad campaign have been designed so that we can speak to three important audiences: Active Singles (19-34 years old), Young Families (35-50 years old) and Carefree Couples (51-69 years old).
+Through target audience profiles, we can shift key messaging in order to best speak to each group, taking into account age, household income, traveling habits, the tone of our messaging, and the catalyst for their vacation decisions.

-Q: Will the ad campaign appeal to all of Scottsdale’s local constituents and community?
+Q: Does the ad campaign appeal to all of Scottsdale’s local constituents and community?

 A: While the ad campaign may appeal to the local community, it is important to remember that this campaign is aimed at potential visitors who live outside the area and may not be as familiar with Scottsdale as our own residents.
 A few other things to keep in mind:

-- The ad campaign is heavily based on consumer research and received positive results during consumer testing.
+- The ad campaign is heavily based on consumer research.
 As destination experts and residents of Scottsdale, we’d like to think that we know what is best for our visitors.
-This creative isn’t about what we think; it’s about what consumers have told us they like about Scottsdale and want from a vacation destination.
+This creative isn’t about what we think – it’s about what consumers have told us they like about Scottsdale and want from a vacation destination.

-- The focus of the campaign is skewed female as females have a tendency to make travel decisions within the household.
+- The focus of the campaign is skewed female as females tend to make travel decisions within the household.
 However, the tone, look and feel of the campaign does not exclude others.

-- Creative is ultimately subjective and every individual is going to have a personal opinion as to whether the campaign appeals to them or not.
+- Creative is ultimately subjective and every individual is going to have an opinion as to whether the campaign appeals to them or not.